 Academic Honesty.
 Students are expected to be honorable and observe standards of conduct appropriate to a community of scholars.
 Additionally, students are expected to behave in an ethical manner.
 Individuals who disregard the core values of truth and honesty bring disrespect to themselves and the University.
 A university community that allows academic dishonesty will suffer harm to the reputation of students, faculty and graduates.
 It is in the best interest of the entire university community to sanction any individual who chooses not to accept the principles of academic honesty by committing acts such as cheating, plagiarism, or misrepresentation.
 Offenses are reported to the Vice President for Academic Affairs and Provost for referral to the University Student Discipline System for disposition.
 (See Also “Academic Honesty” in Academic Procedures and Requirements) (2014 – 2015 Catalog, p.
 69)

 UNA courses may incorporate material contributed or licensed by individuals, companies, or organizations that may be protected by U.S. and foreign copyright laws.
 All persons reproducing, redistributing, or making commercial use of this information are expected to adhere to the terms and conditions asserted by the copyright holder.
 Transmission or reproduction of protected items beyond that allowed by fair use as defined in the copyright laws may require the written permission of the copyright owners.
+Copyright use as outlined in the TEACH Act is not yet valid at the University of North Alabama.

 Cheating: using or attempting to use unauthorized materials or information; giving or receiving unauthorized assistance during an examination or other academic exercise.